 03.La Serena Beach

-Good to Know: Request a table on the far edge of the La Serena Beach terrace to keep the sea view entirely unobstructed while you dine.
+Good to Know: Request a seat on the outer ring of the La Serena Beach terrace to keep the sand and surf within arm's reach while you dine on the seafood-heavy menu.

 © Photo Credits: Byblos Beach